SENTINEL: A Multi-Level Formal Framework for Safety Evaluation of Foundation Model-based Embodied Agents: Safety Definition

-At the core of \texttt{SENTINEL} is a \textbf{formal} treatment of safety, grounded in temporal logic specifications.
-To rigorously specify and evaluate the safety categories outlined above, we formalize safety rules using temporal logics, specifically \textit{LTL}~\citep{pnueli1977temporal} and \textit{CTL}~\citep{clarke1981design}.
-These formalisms and their variants provide precise semantics for expressing state constraints, temporal orderings, and timing requirements in agent behaviors.
+At the core of \sentinel is a formal treatment of safety, grounded in temporal logic specification.
+We use \textit{Linear Temporal Logic}~\citep{pnueli1977temporal} and \textit{Computation Tree Logic}~\citep{clarke1981design} to express state invariants and temporal orderings constraints over agent trajectories within given simulated environments.

-\textbf{Temporal Logic} is a high-level formal language for specifying temporal behaviors and quantifying paths/trajectories of systems.
-Besides the usual propositional operators—negation $\lnot$ and conjunction $\land$, it provides temporal operators \emph{next} ($\mathsf{X}$) and \emph{until} ($\mathsf{U}$).
-Its syntax is:
+\textbf{Temporal Logic} extends propositional logic (negation $\lnot$, conjunction $\land$) with temporal operators \emph{next} ($\mathsf{X}$) and \emph{until} ($\mathsf{U}$).
+And specifically, LTL syntax is as following: